apih/rspack-plugins/README.md

 ### CssOnlyPlugin

-This plugin is for removing generated JS files for CSS-only entries.
+This plugin is used to removed generated JS files for CSS-only entries.

 ```js
 const rspack = require('@rspack/core');